Jian-nm/Jian-nm/README.md

 #About Me

 - 🔭 I’m currently working on developing my own webpage templates and applications.
-- 🌱 I’m currently learning new updates on HTML, CSS, and Javascript.
+- 🌱 I’m currently learning new awesome stuff on HTML, CSS, and Javascript.
 - 👯 I’m looking to collaborate on something fun with HTML, CSS, and Javascript.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...